-Eventually, that ice would crush their ship, sending it to the bottom of the ocean, and strand them in the Antarctic.
-The following 18 months would lead to one of the most grueling survival stories ever told, eventually resulting in the rescue of the crew without the loss of a single man.
+Eventually, that pack ice slowly crushed their ship, sending Endurance to the bottom of the ocean and stranding them in the Antarctica.
+The following 18 months would lead to one of the most grueling survival stories ever told, eventually resulting in the rescue of the crew without the loss of a single man and leaving the ship crushed by pack ice on the sea bed.
+The Imperial Trans-Antarctic Expedition is considered the last major expedition of the Heroic Age of Antarctic Exploration.

 In the decades since, Shackleton’s story has grown to almost mythic proportions, recounted countless times around campfires, in remote cabins, and over drinks at local pubs the world over.
-This tale from the heroic age of Antarctic exploration still resonates with many today.
-So much so that a new expedition is being planned for 2022 that will send a team in search of the Endurance — Shackleton’s lost ship.
-Presumably, the vessel still sits at the bottom of the ocean where it sank more than a century ago.
+This tale still resonates with many today.
+So much that a new Weddell Sea expedition is planned for 2022 that will send a team in search of the Endurance — Shackleton’s ship.
+Presumably, the vessel still sits at the ocean floor, the bottom of the thick sea ice where Endurance was crushed and sank more than a century ago.
 And what secrets it still holds remains to be seen.

 In Search of Endurance

-The FMHT has indicated that it will work with South Africa’s Department of Environment, Forestry and Fisheries when conducted this expedition.
+The FMHT has indicated that it will work with South Africa’s Department of Environment, Forestry and Fisheries when conducted this sea expedition.
 The plan is to charter the South African research and supply ship SA Agulhas II for the voyage.
 At the moment, the finishing touches are being put on that agreement, with everything expected to fall into place soon.

 After Shackleton and his men were rescued from the Southern Ocean in 1916, they returned home to England.
 Most, including Shackleton himself, went off to fight in World War I, which was just beginning when they left, but still raged on after their return.
 When that bloody conflict was finally over, Shackleton returned to his first love however, organizing an expedition to the Antarctic.
 This time, his goals was to become the first to circumnavigate the continent and in 1921 he set sail once again.

 But as fate would have it, the explorer would never reach his destination.
-While en route, he suffered a heart attack and on January 5, 1922 he would die on South Georgia.
+While en route, he suffered a heart attack and on January 5, 1922 he would die on South Georgia Island.
 His grieving men buried him there and visitors to that remote and stunningly beautiful place frequently make the pilgrimage to his grave.

-Dubbed Endurance22, the expedition is set to depart from Cape Town in early February of next year.
-From there, the SA Agulhas II will make its way south to the Antarctic to begin its search.
-The mission will be led by British polar explorer Dr John Shears, who led a similar search back in 2019.
+From Cape Town, the South African icebreaker Agulhas II will make its way south to the Antarctic to begin its search.
+The expedition will be led by British polar explorer Dr John Shears, who led a similar search back in 2019.
 He’ll be joined by a crew of more than 50 that will include Mensun Bound—a maritime archaeologist from the Falklands—and Richard Garriott, a British-born American who is currently president of The Explorers Club.